 The kindergarten program operates in line with the school terms in the calendar with the following exceptions:

-- The kinders operate on staff development days in Terms 2, 3 and 4, but the holiday program is available.
+- The kinders are closed on staff development days in Terms 2, 3 and 4, but the holiday program is available.

 - Holiday program is available during term holidays.